Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 ![](/images/spelunking/plt_trace.drawio.png)

-In terms of the process' memory layout, the GOT entries initialize to pointing the the loader executable code to the location of the instructions for the library function.
+In the process' memory layout, the GOT entries initially point to loader executable code, then to the location of the instructions inside the library.

 ![](/images/spelunking/plt_memory.drawio.png){:style="display:block; margin-left:auto; margin-right:auto" width="60%" }